Max Weber – Social Action, ideal types, authority, bureaucracy, protestant ethic, and the spirit of capitalism

 - Formal Organization of Work.

-- A DIVISION OF LABOR based on specialized functions and responsibilities.
+- A division of labour based on specialized functions and responsibilities.

 - The practice of performing specialized administrative functions according to purely objective considerations and the official discharge of business according to calculable rules and ‘without regard for persons.’